pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 This action may only be called with the permission of {{author}}.

 Creating collections with the purpose of confusing or taking advantage of others, especially by impersonating other well known brands, personalities or dapps is not allowed.

+If the notify functionality is being used, the notify accounts may not make any transactions throw when receiving the notification.
+This includes, but is not limited to, purposely blocking certain transfers by making the transaction throw.

+It is the collection author's responsibility to enforce that this does not happen.
 </div>